-How many times have you looked out your window on a gray winter day and made the excuse that it’s too cold to exercise?
-While the short days and cold nights may tempt you into hibernation mode, and possibly spur bouts of depression, winter is actually a great time to try a new seasonal activity and jump-start your commitment to losing weight, while keeping your spirits up too.
+How many times have you looked out your window on a gray, maybe snowy day and made the excuse that it’s too cold to exercise?
+While the short days and cold nights may tempt you into hibernation mode, and possibly spur bouts of depression, now is actually a great time to try a new seasonal activity and jump-start your commitment to losing weight, while keeping your spirits up too.

 skating.
 Sick of pounding the pavement?
 Take

 your workout on ice.
-Ice skating is a great winter sport that will condition
+Ice skating is a great sport that will condition

 both your body and your heart.
 Search for a local ice skating rink, where you